 with $\lambda$ as in \eqref{lambda}.
 Then, for all $p\in[1,2]$, we have

 \end{theorem}

 The next step is to understand if one could obtain the equality $W_0^{2,p}(M) = W^{2,p}(M)$ under a lower Ricci curvature bound for $p>2$.
-In this direction, in the second part of the paper we show that the answer is negative, at least if $p>n$, also if one assumes a lower bound on the sectional curvature.
+In the second part of the paper, we show that the answer is negative even if one assumes a lower bound on the sectional curvature.
+We obtain